Leiren/Npanel/README.md

 -  current server support  always kills ports 80,443 (for global serving) and ports 2060,2061 for local listening at startup.
 - during the setup wizard, you configure the server by connecting to port 2060; but after setup is finished only ports 80 , 443 are opened globaly and ports 2060,2061 are used locally
- - This project is under active development. you are welcome to report any bugs
+ - This project is under active development. you are welcome to report bugs.

 -  If you want to reduce the risk of your server getting blocked, tell your users to use clients that support uTls. (lastest version of most clients do it)